|Elon Musk's Re-imagining ofthe Tube Train. Image source|

 Musk's proposal is simply to scale the thing up (not much) and shoot people down evacuated tubes at hypersonic speed.

-The result of applying technology to travel was until the early post-war era, generally beneficent.
-The Pullman car beat a horse drawn wagon or stage coach hugely, both in comfort and speed.
+The result of applying technology to travel was, until the early post-war era, generally beneficent.
+The Pullman car beat a horse drawn wagon or stage coach hugely, in comfort, safety and speed.
 Lulled by the clickety-clack of iron wheels over unwelded rails, the railway passenger could snooze, wool-gather, or quietly work the Times crossword puzzle as the countryside slid by wreathed in puffs of smoke and steam from the work of mechanical art hauling the train.

 |Empire flying boat with twin decks, sleeping births, a smoking room and |